-- 17. A Scottish firm of solicitors wants to open a branch office in England at which dual-qualified solicitors will be based.
-That English office is required, under the SIIR, to have its own policy of indemnity insurance that meets our requirements.
+A Scottish firm of solicitors wants to open a branch office in England at which dual-qualified solicitors will be based.
+That English office is required, under rule 4 of the SIIR, to have its own policy of indemnity insurance that meets our requirements.
 The firm wants a waiver because the English office is covered by the firm's Scottish Master Policy, which includes "foreign work/foreign advice extension" cover for practice conducted outside the jurisdiction of Scotland.
-However, the master policy does not comply with the SIIR, because the insurers under the Scottish Master Policy are not participating insurers, the master policy is not a "policy" (as no separate polices are issued to individual firms), nor is its qualifying insurance written on our minimum terms and conditions. - 18.
-Although the Scottish Master Policy does differ in some respects to that required by our rules, the key scope is broadly the same.
-The firm does conveyancing work and we are satisfied the firm carried out conveyancing work and we are satisfied the insurance level provides adequate cover for clients in both England and Wales.
-We therefore grant the waiver of the SIIR, as doing so meets the regulatory objectives of protecting and promoting consumer interests.
-It also promotes competition in the provision of legal services.
+However, the master policy does not comply with the SIIR, because the insurers under the Scottish Master Policy are not participating insurers, the master policy is not a "policy" (as no separate polices are issued to individual firms), nor is its qualifying insurance written on our minimum terms and conditions.

+Although the Scottish master policy does differ in some respects to that required by our rules, the key scope is broadly the same.
+There does not appear to be any significant risk to clients of the English office.
+We therefore grant the waiver of rule 4 of the SIIR as we consider that to do so meets the regulatory objectives.

-Case study four: a refusal to grant a waiver of the SIIR
+Case Study four: a refusal to grant a waiver of the SIIR

-19. A firm of solicitors wants to open an office in England.
+A firm of solicitors wants to open an office in England.
 They apply for a waiver of the obligation to have a separate policy of indemnity insurance on the basis that the type of work they will do is "low risk" and the premiums they have been quoted are unaffordable.
-We refuse the waiver as the purpose of the present requirement to have insurance in place is to provide a clear and consistent level of protection for consumers of legal services provided by firms authorised by us.
+We refuse the waiver as the purpose of the present requirement to have insurance in place is to provide a clear and consistent level of protection for consumers of legal services provided by firms regulated by us.

-4. Publication of waivers
+4. Publication